osmzoso/osm2sqlite/README.md

 ## Miscellaneous

+There are two programme versions:
-There is a version in Python as a prototype and there is a version in C.
+- a version in Python as a prototype (./src_py)
+- a version in C (./src)

 Time measurement for **saarland.osm (700 MB)**:
 Python : 2 minutes 36 seconds